-We developed this beautiful bag of left-over fabrics.
-Far too often, considerable metres of fabric are left over and remain in warehouses for years.
+We developed this beautiful bag & clutch off-white stripes of left-over fabrics.
+Far too often, considerable meters of fabric are left over and remain in warehouses for years.
 They get dirty and are eventually destroyed.
 We at Ikigai think this is a shame and not needed, so we decided to buy up these leftovers and use them to make this beautiful bag called MOAI.

 Because of this, there are only a limited number of each bag available, which makes the bag exclusive.

 The bag is made of strong materials, so you can use it for many purposes.

 Features of the bag & clutch MOAI offwhite stripes:

 - Size: * width: 58cm * height: 33 cm * depth: 18 cm.